intrinio/javascript-sdk/docs/SecurityApi.md

   'logic': new intrinio.SecurityScreenGroup(), // SecurityScreenGroup | The logic to screen with, consisting of operators, clauses, and nested groups
-  'orderColumn': "orderColumn_example", // String | Results returned sorted by this column 'orderDirection': "asc", // String | Sort order to use with the order_column 'primaryOnly': false, // Boolean | Return only primary securities 'nextPage': "nextPage_example" // String | Gets the next page of data from a previous API call };
+  'orderColumn': "orderColumn_example", // String | Results returned sorted by this column 'orderDirection': "asc", // String | Sort order to use with the order_column 'primaryOnly': false // Boolean | Return only primary securities };

 security_api.screenSecurities(opts).then(function(data) {